cjssdk/async/readme.md

 If any of the functions pass an error to its callback, the main callback is immediately called with the value of the error.
 Once the tasks have completed, the results are passed to the final callback as an array and hash.
 Task function name is used to name the corresponding hash-table values.
+Task function can either use callback to specify error and result value or return result value immediately.

 Add to the scope: